-We solve \eqref{eq:glasso} iteratively using our projection operator $\text{Proj}(\cdot)$ and a variant of the \textit{block Coordinate descent} (BCD) algorithm in \cite{wright2015coordinate}.
+By combining $\text{Tr}(\mathbf{L \bar{\C}} )$ and $\sigma \text{Tr}(\mathbf{L})$ as $\text{Tr}(\mathbf{L (\bar{\C}+ \sigma \I)} )$, we solve \eqref{eq:obj} iteratively using a variant of the \textit{block coordinate descent} (BCD) algorithm \cite{wright2015coordinate}.
 Specifically, similarly done in \cite{bagheri21icassp}, we solve the \textit{dual} of GLASSO as follows.
-Note first that the $l_1$-norm in \eqref{eq:glasso} can be written as

-where $\| \U \|_\infty$ is the maximum absolute value element of the symmetric matrix $\U$.
-Hence, the dual problem of GLASSO that seeks an estimated covriance matrix $\C = \L^{-1}$ is
+First, note that the $\ell_1$-norm in \eqref{eq:obj} can be written as where $\| \U \|_\infty$ is the maximum absolute value element of the symmetric matrix $\U$.
+The dual problem of GLASSO that seeks an estimated covriance matrix $\C = \L^{-1}$ can now be written as